timbru31/docker-ruby-node/README.md

 - linux/amd64
 - linux/arm64
-- linux/arm/v7 (not for 2.7-alpine)
+- linux/arm/v7
-- linux/arm/v6 (not for regular or slim, not for 2.7-alpine)
+- linux/arm/v6 (not for regular or slim)
 - linux/386 (not for regular or slim)
 - linux/ppc64le (not for regular or slim)
-- linux/s390x (not for regular or slim, not for >=2.7-alpine)
+- linux/s390x (not for regular or slim)

 ---